 Explore the world of Norman Rockwell with online digital experiences – it’s a great way to learn about different aspects of Norman Rockwell’s life.

 View the entire collections of Norman Rockwell – You can see various collections of Norman Rockwell’s art from the Civil Rights Movement, childhood in the United States, WW2, and more.

 Vincent Van Gogh was born on March 30, 1853.
 He is considered the greatest Dutch painter since Rembrandt.
 Vincent Van Gogh has a very sad story as he struggled greatly with mental illness and remained poor and unknown his entire life.

-Vincent Van Gogh for Kids Biography from Ducksters – there are many interesting fun facts about Van Gogh, including that he indeed cut off a part of his ear!
+Vincent Van Gogh for Kids Biography – there are many interesting fun facts about Van Gogh, including that he indeed cut off a part of his ear!